rkarell/pay-back/README.md

 ## Background
 When using applications that help you share bills, I started to wonder the algorithms used to optimize the problem.
 I thought it would be a nice brain-teaser to figure it out and so I took my shot at the case.

 Originally, I created a CLI application to just test the designed algorithms but ended up turning it into a web application for demonstration purposes.
-It lacks a proper user interface, which reflects my current interests: back end.
+It still lacks a proper user interface.

 ## Algorithms
 The algorithms used to optimize the debts are presented in the picture below.